openshift/oadp-operator/docs/design/plugin-registry.md

 - Exposed routes are eliminated.
 - Remove dependency on registry deployment.
-- Be backward compatible with existing image backup workflow.
+- Be backwards compatible with existing image backup workflow.
   - images backed up will continue to be in the same directory in object storage as they were prior to this enhancement.
-- Keep deduplication across backups.
+- Deduplication of layers/images across backups to the same backup storage location.

 <!-- ### Non-Goals -->
 ## Proposal